- Head lice are tiny, wingless insects about the size of a sesame seed, that live in hair.

-Head lice are tiny, wingless insects about the size of a sesame seed that live in the hair of humans and animals.
+Head lice are tiny, wingless insects about the size of a sesame seed that live in the hair of humans.
 They feed on blood by biting the skin.
 Their eggs are called nits and are laid in the hair.
 The nits hatch after several days, producing more lice.

 Lice and nits are not dangerous, and do not spread disease, but the bites can cause itching, can be uncomfortable, and sometimes can cause skin irritation.

 How are head lice spread?

-Head lice can be passed between children by contact with personal items, for example shared combs and brushes.
+Head lice can be passed between people (most often children) by contact with personal items, for example shared combs and brushes.

-The spread of lice among preschool and school children is common and should not be seen as a sign of poor hygiene.
+The spread of lice among preschool and school children is common, and is not a sign of poor hygiene.

 Lice need warmth and blood to survive.
 They do not live for long on furniture, hats, bedding, carpet or anywhere else in the environment.

 What are the symptoms of head lice?

-Lice often cause itching of the skin, but this is not always the case.
-Bites can cause the skin to become red and irritated, which can be made worse by scratching.
+Lice can often cause the skin to become itchy, but this is not always the case.
+Bites can cause symptoms such as redness and irritation, which can be made worse by scratching.

-You can see the lice and nits if you look closely at your child’s head and scalp.
+You can see the lice and nits if you look closely at the head and scalp.
 Nits look like tiny white dots attached firmly to the hair.
-They cannot be brushed or flicked off the hair, but must be physically removed with fingers or fingernails.
+They cannot be brushed or flicked off the hair, but must be physically removed with fingers, fingernails or special nit combs.

 How do I know if my child has head lice?

 - Using a normal comb, spread hair conditioner through your child’s dry, untangled hair.
 The hair conditioner briefly stuns the lice to make them easier to catch (lice usually move very quickly, so you might not see them without this step).
 Thick white conditioner makes it easier to see dark lice and eggs.

-- Using a special metal fine-toothed nit comb (available from the supermarket or chemist), comb sections of hair from the roots to the tips, systematically combing the entire head.
+- Using a special metal fine-toothed nit comb (available from a supermarket or pharmacy), comb sections of hair from the roots to the tips, making sure you comb the entire head.
 Nits and lice become trapped by the fine teeth of the comb.